Re-Setting & Re-Tooling: how do we experiment in academia?

 Go back to index

-The RUSTlab experiments with re-tooling social science methods for engaging with changing, distributed and heterogeneous socio-technical worlds.
-Among the well-known and innovative methods, we re-set, and mix in-depth observations, digital methods, participation, walkthroughs, storytelling, visualizations, data scapes, mappings, games, scenarios, emic comparisons, object ethnographies, etc.
+The RUSTlab experiments with re-tooling social science methods to engage well with changing, distributed and heterogeneous socio-technical worlds.
+Among the well-known and innovative methods, we re-set re-tool, and mix in-depth observations, digital methods, ko-laborationparticipation, walkthroughs, storytelling, visualizations, data storiesscapes, data walks, data journeys, mappings, games, scenarios, emic comparisons, object ethnographies, etc.

 We aim to update ethnography for rusty times and technological entanglements: collaboratively, engaging and participatory.